eshwen/phd-thesis/README.md

 - From the `\ifdraftdoc` block, this turns on a draft watermark with the date the pdf was made, and adds line numbers for easier referencing to specific points

 The word count is estimated by the `texcount` package, where I just pass the chapter tex files.

+Note that the configuration of this CI is fairly specific to the implementation of my thesis.
+These are:

+- Adding commands to the config file to install `garamondx`, and to generate glossaries
+- Creating the draft pdf, which requires passing the draft option specifically to the memoir class.
+Different document classes may require a different implementation to create a draft version
+- Adding a GitHub token in the `deploy` stage of the config file.
+This is done to authenticate the upload of files when a new tag is made.
+The variable `GITHUB_CI_TOKEN` is a secure variable specific to me (Eshwen), so must be generated individually for a user to make use of the feature.
+More information is linked about [deployment](https://docs.travis-ci.com/user/deployment) and [GitHub tokens](https://github.com/settings/tokens)
+- The package `texliveonfly` is used to install the packages required for compiling the document.
+But it doesn't always seem to install the dependencies.
+So I've had to add some packages to [texlive/texlive_packages](./texlive/texlive_packages) through trial-and-error by checking the logs from failed builds.
+Using new packages in the document therefore carries this small risk.
+Though, it only affects the CI pipeline and can be easily debugged
+- Because of some of the design choices in the thesis (e.g., the `garamondx` font, use of a glossary), the TexLive version of the pipeline was necessary.
+If one is using more conventional implementations, there are several alternative instructions at <https://github.com/PHPirates/travis-ci-latex-pdf> that might be easier to carry out